apache/trafficcontrol/docs/source/admin/traffic_monitor.rst

 :``certFile``:      The path to an SSL certificate file that corresponds to ``keyFile`` which will be used for Traffic Monitor's HTTPS API server.
 :``httpListener``:  Sets the address and port on which Traffic Monitor will listen for HTTP requests in the format :samp:`{address}:{port}`.
 If ``address`` is omitted, Traffic Monitor will listen on all available addresses.
 :``httpsListener``: Sets the address and port on which Traffic Monitor will listen for HTTPS requests in the format :samp:`{address}:{port}`.
 If ``address`` is omitted, Traffic Monitor will listen on all available addresses.
 If not provided, ``null``, or the empty string, Traffic Monitor will only serve HTTP, and ``keyFile`` and ``certFile`` are not used.
 If this is provided, the ``httpListener`` address will be used only to redirect clients to use HTTPS.
-:``insecure``:      A boolean that controls whether to validate the HTTPS certificate prevented by the Traffic Ops server.
+:``insecure``:      A boolean that controls whether to validate the HTTPS certificate presented by the Traffic Ops server.
 :``keyFile``:       The path to an SSL key file that corresponds to ``certFile`` which will be used for Traffic Monitor's HTTPS API server.
 :``password``:      The password of the user identified by ``username``.
 :``url``:           The URL at which Traffic Ops may be reached e.g. ``"https://trafficops.infra.ciab.test"``.